PlatinumLED Therapy Lights logo

 All articles

-Why do your lights not use dual chips?Updated a month ago
+Why do your lights not use dual chips?Updated 17 days ago

 We believe that dual chip LEDs are marketing gimmick.
 Some companies claim that their panels use dual-chip LED bulbs.
 On the surface, this looks like higher light output, but again, it is a false claim.
 No medical-grade LED devices contain dual-chip bulbs.